healthysustainablecities/global-indicators/validation/poi_validation_finding.md

 From Table 1 we can see that the number of official points intersected with the OSM dataset is very low in all three cities (26 in Belfast, and 0 in the other 2 cities).
 However, this might be due to the fact that these are mainly point representation of polygon features (shops/ market etc.) In the case of Sao Paulo street market, it can also be point representation of linear feature.

 In order to deal with this issue, we take buffer of the points before counting the intersections.
-For each city, we first take
+For each city, we first take different buffers of the OSM datapoints.
+Number of official points falling within the buffer is reported.
+This number shows how many (and what percentage of the official pois are relatively close to an osm point - or falling within the buffer zone.
+This suggests whether the OSM dataset is a good representation of the official dataset or the situation in reality.
+Table 2 show the percentage of official dataset fall within the OSM point buffered by certain distance.

 The three following sections summarize the findings from investigation of OSM and Official fresh food POIs with reference to Bing Map and google street map.
 What we are interested is that where OSM misses a point that is available in the Official dataset, what might be the reason.